jlegatheaux/cnss/README.md

 public void on_receive(int now, DataPacket p);
 ```

-Given a data packet from another node, here it is and process it.
+Given a data packet from another node, here it is and process it!
 Parameter: `p` the received packet.

 ```java
 public void showState(int now);
 ```

-Prints application state table(s) to the screen in a previously agreed format of users of a simulation.
-This up call is called at each time step where there is a correspondent event directed to the node.
-See the section on the configuration file.
+Prints application state table(s) to the screen in a previously agreed format.
+This up call is called at each time step where there is a correspondent event directed to the node in the configuration file (see its section below).

-The node processing steps application algorithm can use public methods of the class DataPacket as well as the following down calls:
+The node processing steps application algorithm can use public methods of the class `DataPacket as well as the following down calls:

 ```java
 nodeObj.createDataPacket (int destination, byte[] payload)